Mixed Reality Toolkit: Layoffs

 On January 18, 2023, Microsoft announced that it would be laying off approximately 10,000 employees.
 Days later, these layoffs were found to include the entire team behind the development of MRTK, along with significant portions of the HoloLens hardware team.
-Currently, the future of MRTK is uncertain, although it is expected that the extended reality (XR) community will continue to maintain the software due to it being released as open-source under the MIT License.

 Transition to independent governance

 In September 2023, the Mixed Reality Toolkit transitioned into an independent GitHub organization and is now overseen by a steering committee, which includes representatives from Microsoft, Magic Leap, and Qualcomm.
 Qualcomm reaffirmed its commitment by ensuring continued support for cross-platform interoperability, particularly through integration with its Snapdragon Spaces XR Developer Platform.
 The MRTK codebase remains open source and is licensed under the MIT License, enabling community-driven contributions across augmented reality and virtual reality platforms.

 Supported platforms

 Mixed Reality Toolkit is considered to be a platform-agnostic tool as it features a wide variety of supported platforms.
 This high level of compatibility allows developers to quickly and easily build mixed reality applications tailored to the specific platform they are working on.
 The following is a list of supported platforms: